 POS system and customer purchasing process

 First, when new products are added to the store’s catalog, the POS system will save detailed information about each product.
-It is product name, characteristics, image, color, quantity, inventory price, retail price,… Everything related to the product is recorded and distinguished by the POS system by certain codes.
+It is product name, characteristics, image, color, quantity, inventory price, and retail price,… Everything related to the product is recorded and distinguished by the POS system by certain codes.

 Next, when the customer arrives and decides to buy, the sales associate can start collecting some more information about them such as gender, age, etc.